Jacksonville: Most Popular Articles

 Buy a new outfit.
 Get lunch.
 Catch a movie.
 Maybe even take a water taxi ride across the St. Johns River.
 You can do it all from one of seven major Jacksonville malls and shopping centers.

-No city in the world is without its quirks, just as none is without its positives.
+No city in the world is without its quirks.
 Jacksonville is no different, and there are a number of pros and cons of living on the First Coast.
-I've spent some time recently asking other residents what they consider to be the pros of living in Jacksonville.
-Here's what the majority had to say:

 From Brenden in Jacksonville, FL: Is Jacksonville the most dangerous city in Florida?
 Answer: For 11